etases/EduBlock.Report/Requirement.md

   * Staff click "Add teacher" to add more teachers.
   * Staff choose teacher and subject.
   * Staff click "Confirm".
-  * System add teachers to the class and show success message.
+  * System adds teachers to the class and show success message.
 * **Exception:**
   * System displays error notification if the form is not filled correctly.
   * System displays error notification if the teacher is already in the class.